Top 10 Tips

 If for instance you took courses elsewhere that satisfied COMS requirements but were only 3 units, you still need to make up the remaining units even if you've satisfied COMS course requirements.

-For example, if you take 265 but afterwards decide you want to do 210 and 318, 265 will count as elective credit.
+For example, if you take 265 but afterwards decide you want to do 210, 265 will count as elective credit.

 4) COMS 402 is to be taken your last year at SSU.